 There are no available registration dates at this time.

-The workshop covers all of the necessary equipment, set procedures and techniques for recording and mixing sound in the field.
-Students learn to appreciate the protocol common to all TV and movies, the importance of inter-departmental communication and cooperation, the correct use and function of equipment, the correct political and working protools, and the physical and sonic challenges of working on location.
+Led by Oscar-Winning Production Sound Mixer Mark Ulano, the workshop covers the preparation, necessary equipment, processes, and techniques for recording and mixing sound in the field.
+Students learn to appreciate the protocols common to all TV and movies, the importance of inter-departmental communication and cooperation, the correct use and function of equipment, and the physical and sonic challenges of working on location.